International Congress of Ophthalmology: Third congress

 Following the second Congress, the 1862 Organizing Committee chose Vienna, Austria as the next location for its meeting, originally set for August 1866.
 The Vienna Committee, led by Frédéric Jules Sichel, with Dr. Félix Giraud-Teulon and Dr. Louis de Wecker, postponed the Congress due to political unrest during the Unification of Germany and moved it to Paris, France.
-In 1867, Paris hosted the International Ophthalmological Congress for the second time, from August 12 to 14.
+In 1867, Paris hosted the International Ophthalmological Congress for the second time, from 12 to 14 August.
 The Congress was presided over by Albrecht von Graefe, with Carl Ferdinand von Arlt and Dr. J. F. Vleminckx as vice-presidents, and Giraud-Teulon and Louis de Wecker as secretaries.

 Fourth congress

-Opening on August 1, 1872, the Fourth International Ophthalmological Congress was held in London, England until the 3rd of the month.
+Opening on 1 August 1872, the Fourth International Ophthalmological Congress was held in London, England until the 3rd of the month.
 Dutch ophthalmologist Dr. Franciscus Donders held the role of president.
 The Congress was granted use of the Royal College of Physicians library by its council.
 At the end of the London session, a provisional committee of New Yorkers Dr. Cornelius Rea Agnew, Dr. Henry Drury Noyes, and Dr. Daniel Bennett St. John Roosa were selected to organize the next International Congress.
 Cincinnati's Dr. E. Williams was appointed by the committee to be the next president of the International Congress.

 Fifth congress

-The Fifth Congress of Ophthalmology was held at Chickering Hall in New York City from September 12 to September 14, 1876.
+The Fifth Congress of Ophthalmology was held at Chickering Hall in New York City from 12 to 14 September 1876.
 Once the congress was adjourned, the American Ophthalmological Society held a banquet for the foreign delegates at Delmonico's.
 New York physician H.D.
 Noye's committee of choice for the next Congress in Milan, Italy included Dr. Hansen of Copenhagen, Prof. Becker of Heidleberg, and Prof. Arlt of Vienna.

 Sixth congress

 At the 1880 Congress in Milan, Italy, Dr. Quaglino was elected by the committee to preside.
-It was held from September 1 to 4, 1880.
+It was held from 1 to 4 September 1880.

 Seventh congress

-In 1888, the Seventh Congress was held in Heidelberg from August 8 to 11.
+In 1888, the Seventh Congress was held in Heidelberg from 8 to 11 August.
 Dr. Franciscus Donders, who presided over the London Congress, took on the role of president for the second time at the Congress in Heidelberg.